RiddhiKumari04/Xeno-AI-native-Mini-CRM/README.md

 ## About

-Built by **Riddhi Kumari** for the Xeno Engineering Internship 2026.
+Built by **Riddhi Kumari**

-Xeno helps consumer brands reach their shoppers in meaningful, data-driven ways.
+AI native Mini CRM helps consumer brands reach their shoppers in meaningful, data-driven ways.
 This project is a demonstration of what an AI-native CRM could look like — not a traditional tool with AI bolted on, but a product where AI is the primary interface.

----

-_Submitted June 15, 2026 · riddhigupta0606@gmail.com_